In Armidale Regional Council, Education and Training most productive industry, generating $288 million in 2018/19.

 Source: National Institute of Economic and Industry Research (NIEIR) ©2019.
 Compiled and presented in economy.id by .id informed decisions.
 NIEIR-ID data are adjusted each year, using updated employment estimates.
 Each release may change previous years’ figures.
 Learn morePlease refer to specific data notes for more information

 An analysis of the valued added by industry sectors in Armidale Regional Council in 2018/19 shows the three largest industries were:

-The major differences between the value added by industries of the Armidale Regional Council and Australia were:
+The major differences between the value added by industries of Armidale Regional Council and Australia were:

-The largest change in the value added by industries between 2013/14 and 2018/19 in the Armidale Regional Council was for:
+The largest changes in the value added by industries between 2013/14 and 2018/19 in Armidale Regional Council were for:

 - Health Care and Social Assistance (+$54 million)

 - Education and Training (+$27 million)

 - Professional, Scientific and Technical Services (+$13 million)